Sony SS CS5 3-Way Bookshelf Speakers Review

 Things were clear and crisp, but not too sibilant to the point where you’d get ear fatigue after an hour or two.
 Everything just sounded right.

-I was honestly expecting these to lean more on the treble side of things, but really I’d say they’re actually pretty neutral, at least from what I’ve noticed.
+I was honestly expecting these to lean more on the treble side of things, but really I’d say they’re actually pretty neutral in terms of sound signature, at least from what I’ve noticed.

-So for people who mix sound, this might be an attractive reason to go with these too.
-But these really could work for anyone given how versatile they are.
+But these really could work for anyone given just how versatile they are.

-But to be fair, everything, be it movies, video games, you name it just sounded crystal clear and realistic.
+But to be fair, everything I tried with these speakers — be it movies, video games, you name it just sounded crystal clear and realistic.

 Music especially; I don’t think it can be stated enough how good music sounds with these.
 It’s pretty incredible really.
 With a lossless media source, (Tidal & Spotify for example) music sounds downright transformative.